dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 == Changelog ==

+= v4.2.6 - 25/10/21 =
+* Fix       - Fixed issue when sending Arabic products to ePDQ.
+* Fix       - Fixed typo in status check error notice.
+* New       - New helper function to get order currency (This is used for refunds and status check).
+* New       - New validate_fields() function to help when customers enter too long street address.
+* Change    - utf8 encode fix.

 = v4.2.5 - 12/08/21 =
 * Change     - Changed status check loading image URL.
 * Change     - Changed logic for API details not set for status check feature.